 In hindsight, “leading” musicians was a perfect way for me to learn how to lead multidisciplinary teams in the world of business.
-The combination of totally different personalities, the elusive nature of the creative process, the desire to be the best, being driving by passion rather than a business case and youthful naiveté posed a lot of challenges, but also gave me countless valuable insights.
+The combination of totally different personalities, the elusive nature of the creative process, the desire to be the best, being driven by passion rather than a business case and youthful naiveté posed a lot of challenges, but also gave me countless valuable insights.
 My first self-organising team.

 Working in both creative and more traditional structure-oriented organisations has shaped me and made me realise that you cannot have one without the other: methods (hard skills) versus behaviour (soft skills), structure versus freedom, people versus organisation, substance versus management, left brain versus right brain – you need both and you will have to learn to find the right balance!
 Later, I would summarise this challenge as: I’m the project leader in the band and the artist in the development team.